pflorek/php-elevator/README.md

 [![composer.lock](https://poser.pugx.org/pflorek/elevator/composerlock)](https://packagist.org/packages/pflorek/elevator)

-This library provides a simple way to elevate a map (associative array) to a tree or to fold a tree to a map (associative array).
+This library provides a simple way to elevate a map (associative array) to a tree or to flatten a tree to a map (associative array).
 The tree's node keys are the tokens of the map's materialized path separated by a delimiter.